fpereiro/astack/readme.md

 `a.return` can take an optional third argument, named `copy`, which should be a string.
 A copy of the return value will be stored in the aStack, under the key named as the `copy` argument.
 For example, if you write `a.return (aStack, true, 'someKey')`, the next `aFunction` executed will receive an `aStack` where `aStack.someKey === true`.

 `copy` is useful when you want to preserve an `a.return`ed value for more than one `aStep`.
-Since every `aStep` overwrites aStack.last, when you need to preserve states along a chain of `aStep`s, just use this argument.
+Since every `aStep` overwrites `aStack.last`, when you need to preserve states along a chain of `aStep`s, just use this argument.
 Caution must be taken not to overuse this resource, since it's comparable to setting a global variable within the `aStack` - and hence, you rely on other functions you call in the middle not to modify it and not to be disturbed by it in any way.

 Let's see this in an example: